skapis/eshop_django/README.md

 # Database

-Database for this application is PostgreSQL.
-In upload files is the example of database.
+The database for this application is PostgreSQL.
+In the repository is the example of the database.
 You need to restore this database to use it.

 Superuser<br>
 login = admin<br>